personalrobotics/finchdrama/sphinx/intro.rst

 #. ensemble choreography
 #. creating meaning through context: story, setting, costuming
 #. writing a script for video-recorded performance
-#. writing a script for live performance

 Accomplishing these objectives will require learning more fundamentals of robotics including the following:

 #. using data to represent actions and trajectories
-#. using a networked key-value store
-#. using a distributed protocol
+#. using a distributed protocol (networked key-value store)
-#. graphical analysis of the convex hull
-#. the definition of uncertainty
-#. graphical reasoning about capture regions
 #. creating primitives for sensorless navigation
 #. designing environmental features for navigational assistance

 Implementing these ideas will require new programming skills including the
 following:

+#. state machine graph representations
 #. using lists as structured data: arrays, association lists
 #. essential functional programming: values, iteration, and mapping
 #. understanding recursive functions